zuozhenggh/learning-library/solutions-library/oci-move-improve/ha-oscommerce/ha-oscommerce.md

     * [DNS overview & Demo](https://www.youtube.com/watch?v=dfKeDh79HdQ)
     * Note: DNS will take few mins to an hour to make changes

 2. Export the resource record.
 This file would be exported as a .txt file.
-Store in a secure location, we would need the file later in the lab.
+Store in a secure location, you would need the file later in the lab.
     ![](./images/10.png "")
     ![](./images/11.png "")